Oracle

 Required

-Database name you would like to connect to using this datasource
+Oracle service name (for example, ORCL) to connect to using this datasource

 Secret Store